5. A sermon on faith and works, 2:14-26

 argh adj. "useless" - unproductive, idle, unprofitable.
 Variant nekra, "dead", probably imported from v17 or v26, cf. Metzger.
 Note the play on words: "deeds/works" as opposed to "idle/inactive"; "a work-less faith is a use-less faith", cf. Davids.

-Abraam oJ pathr hJmwn "our ancestor Abraham" - Abraham the father of us.
+Abraam oJ pathr "ancestor Abraham" - Abraham the father of us.
 A reminder that James is, and is writing to, Jewish believers.

 ex + gen. "for [what he did]" - out of, [works].
-Sometimes treated as instrumental, "by", but origin/base is better, "on the basis of"; "On the strength of his deeds", Cassirer.
+Sometimes treated as instrumental, expressing means, "by", or basis, "on the basis of"; "On the strength of his deeds", Cassirer.

 anenegkaV (anaferw) aor. part. "when he offered" - having offered up (a sacrifice).
 The participle is adverbial, probably temporal, as NIV, although that Abraham was justified "having offered his son" does not necessarily mean "when he offered his son".

 Note the chiastic structure of the verse: ".. faith .... works ... , .... works .... faith ..."; "faith helped works, and works completed (proved) faith", Ropes.
-Note, Dibelius argues that faith "assisted" works and works "perfected" faith toward a common goal, namely "the righteousness of Abraham", but surely faith produces righteousness, which faith assists works, which works prove faith.
+Note, Dibelius argues that faith "assisted" works and works "perfected" faith toward a common goal, namely "the righteousness of Abraham", but surely the formula is that faith produces righteousness, and it is this faith which assists works and which in-turn prove faith.

 blepeiV (blepw) pres. "you see" - From this quote "it must be obvious to you that ..", Barclay; "isn't it obvious that ...", Peterson.

-oJti "that" - Introducing a dependent statement expressing what should be obvious in the quote from 1st Maccabees.
+oJti "that" - Introducing an object clause / dependent statement of perception expressing what should be obvious in the quote from 1st Maccabees.

-sunhrgei (sunergew) imperf. "were working [together]" - [faith] was working, assisting, cooperating [with the works of him].
+sunhrgei (sunergew) imperf. "were working together" - was working, assisting, cooperating.
 The imperfect is durative, expressing ongoing activity, ie. Abraham's faith was constant.
 Literally, "faith was working with the work".
 For a person to be willing, even able, to offer their son as a sacrifice, it should be obvious that something was "working" behind the scenes to prompt such an extreme "work".
 For James, the conclusion is obvious, "faith was active along with the works", TEV.

 eteleiwqh (teleiow) aor. pas. "was made complete" - was made complete, perfect, consummate, mature.
 "Complete" in what sense?
 Suggestions abound.
 Surely not that "by works was faith made perfect", AV, so also "complete / mature". so Ropes ("supplemented - so, enabled to do its proper work" - ouch!)
 Davids, Johnson, Martin, Laws, Mitton, but possibly "brought to its intended goal", TH, ie. "it reached its intended goal when the patriarch did what God was asking him to do", Moo.
 In the works "faith was consummated / expressed itself", Adamson.
 Possibly, but unlikely, "by these actions the integrity of his faith was fully proved", NEB, following Calvin.

 ek + gen. "by [what he did]" - out of, from / on the basis of [the works the faith was made complete].
-Again probably instrumental.
+Again probably instrumental, means, or basis.

-eplhrwqh (plhrow) aor. pas. "was fulfilled" - The fulfilment of scripture is not Abraham's justification (Ropes), but rather Abraham's act of obedience.
+eplhrwqh (plhrow) aor. pas. "was fulfilled" - [and] was fulfilled [the scripture].
+The fulfillment of scripture is not Abraham's justification (Ropes), but rather Abraham's act of obedience.

 hJ legousa (legw) pres. part. "that says" - saying.
 The participle is adjectival, attributive, limiting "scripture"; "which says".

 eiV "as [righteousness]" - to, into.
+Here expressing advantage, "for righteousness."
 Turner notes this as an example of the use of eiV + acc. "in place of the predicate nominative owing to the Hellenistic tendency towards greater expressiveness", MHT III p.253.

 eklhqh (kalew) aor. pas. "he was called" - he was summoned, called.
 An active translation is clearer; "God called him his friend", TH.

 James now directly addresses his readers and summarizes his argument so far, namely, that "works", as an integral element of a person's justification, serve to evidence genuine faith.
 The summary identifies the key statements of the two quoted passages, namely, justified by works, v21, and justified by faith, v23, thus establishing that faith and works are integrally linked to justification.
 This argument serves to support James' contention that faith, where genuine, produces works and that therefore "faith without works is a dead thing".
-The linkage i] of faith and works to justification and ii] between faith and works, can be illustrated as follows:
+The link of faith and works to justification and the link of faith to works, can be illustrated as above: FAITH = righteousness = life = WORKS.

 oJrate (oJraw) pres. "you see" - As a direct appeal; "you will thus perceive", Cassirer.